zama-ai/tfhe-rs/tfhe/docs/Booleans/tutorial.md

 }
 ```

-## Executing a Boolean Circuit
+## Executing a Boolean circuit

-Once the encrypted inputs are on the **server side**, the `server_key` can be used to
-homomorphically execute the desired boolean circuit:
+Once the encrypted inputs are on the **server side**, the `server_key` can be used to homomorphically execute the desired Boolean circuit:

 ```rust
 use std::fs::File;